wilsonism/geo702/syllabus.md

 Elwood, Sarah A. 2022.
 “Toward a Fourth Generation Critical GIS: Extraordinary Politics.”
 ACME: An International Journal for Critical Geographies 21 (4):436-447.

 Fields, Desiree, and Elora Lee Raymond.
 2021.
 “Racialized geographies of housing financialization.”
 Progress in Human Geography 45 (6):1625-1645.

+Freshour, Carrie, and Brian Williams.
+2022.
+“Toward “Total Freedom”: Black Ecologies of Land, Labor, and Livelihoods in the Mississippi Delta.”
+Annals of the American Association of Geographers.

 Gieseking, Jen Jack.
 2020.
 “Mapping lesbian and queer lines of desire: Constellations of queer urban space.”
 Environment and Planning D: Society and Space 38 (5):941-960.